 As you struggle to balance your work and life, two things you’re likely desiring are more time and more energy.
-Especially, when you start a new leadership position—when you want to truly wow your own boss—you can feel short on both.
+Especially, now when the lines between work and life tends is blurry—you can feel short on both.

 As you worry about not having enough time to do everything you want to do, your stress levels climb and your energy levels plummet.
 And that creates this vicious cycle that hurts your ability to lead effectively and function outside of work.